domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Your missed opportunity is what actually becomes a memory - of regret.
 When you are present, it becomes unmemorable.
 When you miss it, you remember it, albeit with regret.

 444: Inhale 4s, hold 4s, exhale 4s.
 (Compliments of Rodrigo Garcia film, Las Locuras aka The Follies)

+Embrace the mystery, and you'll be saved.
+(From the film, The Barbarian Invasions)